 Kevin Weitzel: I'll give you a quick break and we're going to hear from Ashley about the various things they've [00:10:00] had to do, or didn't have to do some things were already in place, in dealing with COVID.

-I think the one thing that we definitely are dabbling in that's new is the whole unattended access being we've used enter now, locks, And just also switching our design process to being a digital appointment and sending them things in advance virtually. so that, that has been something interesting that, maybe we weren't expecting or, had much experience in, but doing the grand openings virtual, I feel like we're kind of getting it down now and it's been easier every time.
+I think the one thing that we definitely are dabbling in that's new is the whole unattended access being we've used enter now, locks, And just also switching our design process to being a digital appointment and sending them things in advance virtually. so that has been something interesting that, maybe we weren't expecting or, had much experience in, but doing the grand openings virtual, I feel like we're kind of getting it down now and it's been easier every time.

 Kevin Weitzel: Now, Chris, what about the Dallas Fort Worth?
-I know, you know, just in the news, we see that Texas. didn't quite have as many issues with COVID, whether it be real or not. but, did you already have all the tools in place or were you scrambling at all to get some of these, digital content in place to be able to do things [00:12:00] virtually or was everything kind of already hunky Dory?
+I know, just in the news, we see that Texas. didn't quite have as many issues with COVID, whether it be real or not. but, did you already have all the tools in place or were you scrambling at all to get some of these, digital content in place to be able to do things [00:12:00] virtually or was everything kind of already hunky dory?

-Chris Hartley: You know, so what's interesting is that I was actually making the transition in the myth of. really when everything started to shut down.
+Chris Hartley: You know, so what's interesting is that I was actually making the transition in the myth of really when everything started to shut down.
 So when they started to become, more aware of what was going on in the industry, you know, the, the former place we had over 50 locks from inner now, already ready.

 And so it does take a little bit longer.
-So I would say.
-Here locally.
-Very, very fortunate.
+So I would say, here locally, very, very fortunate.
 Our fiscal year ends in October.
 We did 676 homes in DFW.
-Very fortunate that we were here in our location because that did carry us. whereas I know other parts of the country, I know a lot of people in other parts of the country, you know, they're very much on lockdown and we're very much still taking appointments.
+Very fortunate that we were here in our location because that did carry us, whereas I know other parts of the country, I know a lot of people in other parts of the country, you know, they're very much on lockdown and we're very much still taking appointments.

-Kevin Weitzel: So talking about steering a battleship Michelle, being a, a co-owner, if you will, of a employment loan company, what's goes into the decision-making factor on implementing tech.
+Kevin Weitzel: So talking about steering a battleship Michelle, being a, a co-owner, if you will, of a employment loan company, what's goes into the decision-making factor on implementing tech?
 And I mean, do you get any certain, like a veto vote over everybody else because of your position in the company?

-Michelle Smallwood: No. No, because everybody in the company has a stake in it. but really at the end of the day, it is simply not [00:14:00] practical to manage by committee.
+Michelle Smallwood: No. No, because everybody in the company has a stake in it.
+Really at the end of the day, it is simply not [00:14:00] practical to manage by committee.
 It's just not, and, and it's not effective.
 So we hire the best people we can for the job, and they have the responsibility to make that work.
 Now that doesn't mean that I don't consult my team.

 I mean, they're all a lot smarter than I am. so, you know, we're always talking, the purchasing folks are always talking and, and we meet as a group, as senior managers, but everybody's responsible for going to do their own job.
 So we don't manage by committee and.
 You know, if anybody feels passionate about something, of course people stop and listen.